markhalka/3d-Engine/README.md

-This is a game engine made from scratch in Java, using LWJGL, made with the help of multiple online tutorials as a way for me to learn and improve my programming experience.
-It is fully functional, however, all 3D models and other resources were lost.
-Thankfully the code is still available.
+This is a 3D game engine made from scratch in Java, using LWJGL, made with the help of multiple online tutorials.
+It allows users to quickly create games in 3d, and includes acurate physics rendering, seamless map generation, and a wide variety of interactable entities.

 If you have any questions about the code, please feel free to contact me at mark.halka2001@gmail.com